gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ImageExt.md

 ## ImageExt.SaveToPNG(this Image, string) Method

-(Cross-Game compatible) Saves an image as a PNG files
+Saves an image as a PNG files
 Coded in a robust manner that should work for all images, including those with multiple sprites on them being used

 ```csharp